Brian-Pob/astro-kcd/README.md

 A theme for Astro based inspired by the personal website of [Kent C. Dodds](https://kentcdodds.com/).

-Built with TypeScript, SolidJS, Kobalte UI, OpenProps, and SCSS.
+Built with TypeScript, SolidJS, OpenProps, and SCSS.